PHI-Toolkit/jupyterhub-deploy-docker-localhost/README.md

 * Persists user notebook directories in Docker volumes on the host
 * Uses [OAuthenticator](https://github.com/jupyter/oauthenticator) and [GitHub OAuth](https://developer.github.com/v3/oauth/) to authenticate users - code commented out in jupyterhub_config.py
 * Uses Dummy Authenticator with password for turnkey testing - see jupyterhub_config.py
 * Replaces the original [scipy-notebook](https://github.com/jupyter/docker-stacks/tree/master/scipy-notebook) with [r-notebook](https://github.com/jupyter/docker-stacks/tree/master/r-notebook) as the base and then adds Python kernel and libraries based on jupyter/scipy-notebook from [Docker stacks](https://github.com/jupyter/docker-stacks).
-Additional libraries are installed using the "load-python-modules.sh" bash script in the **/srv/modules** folder.
-You can access this fodler by launching a new terminal from the Jupyter Notebook interface.
+Additional libraries are installed using the "load-pythonX-modules.sh" and "load-r-modules.sh" bash scripts in the **/srv/modules** folder.
+You can access this folder by launching a new terminal from the Jupyter Notebook interface.
+You can also install the Julia kernel and an essential machine learning and visualization library using Julia scripts in the same folder ("install-julia-kernel.sh" and "load-julia-modules.sh").
 * Creates a **shared** folder using a Docker data volume that users can use to share notebooks.
 (See Makefile)
 * Adds self signed certificate to a **secrets** folder using the provided bash script, "create-certs.sh".
 * Set up script to launch additional python libraries (Python 2 and 3) in /srv/modules folder: load-python-modules.sh